djeada/Computational-Fluid-Dynamics-CFD-Resources/README.md

 ### *Mastering the Art and Science of Fluid Flow Simulation*

-**A living, breathing ecosystem of knowledge for computational fluid dynamics**
 *From fundamental theory to cutting-edge research, from classroom learning to industrial application*

 [🚀 Quick Start](#-getting-started) • [📚 Documentation](#-content-organization) • [🔬 Research](#-advanced-research-topics) • [💻 Code](#-scripts) • [🤝 Contribute](#-contributing)